Oh, what a night!

 It’s that magical time of the year where the birds are singing, the sun is shining, and high school students across America are counting down the minutes until summer break.
-And you know what that means: it’s prom time!
-Dust off your old designer knockoff and wax nostalgic about that most revered rite of passage with this list of 13 memorable movie proms, from the romantic to the dramatic to the downright horrific (looking at you, Carrie).
+And you know what that means: It’s prom time!
+Dust off your old designer knockoff and wax nostalgic about that most revered rite of passage with this list of 14 memorable movie proms, from the romantic to the dramatic to the downright horrific (we’re looking at you, Carrie).

 10 Things I Hate About You